jiink/hiding-wumpus/README.md

 1. Make sure Python 3.12.3 or 3.13.3 is installed.
 Slightly different Python versions may work just fine, but I can only guarantee that those two versions work.
 If you type the `python --version` into your command prompt and see that the version matches, you may continue.
 1. Open a command prompt and `cd` into the project directory.
 1. Create a Python virtual environment with the `python -m venv .venv` command.
-1. Active the Python virtual environment with the `.\.venv\Scripts\activate.bat` command.
+1. Activate the Python virtual environment with the `.\.venv\Scripts\activate.bat` command.
 1. Install the required Python packages with the `pip install -r requirements.txt` command.
 1. Run the program with the `python main.py` command.
 You should see the window come up.